vighnesh1795/SQL-Project_Swiggy-Order-Processing/README.md

 Each row represents a unique SKU (Stock Keeping Unit), with duplicate product names for different quantities, prices, or discounts, just like a live catalog.​

-🧱 1.
-Database & Table Creation:
+🧱Database & Table Creation:
 The project uses PostgreSQL with a single-core table Swiggy for SKUs.​

-📥 2.
-Data Import:
+📥Data Import:
 CSV is loaded via pgAdmin’s Import functionality or via \copy from psql.​

-🔍 3.
-Exploratory Data Analysis (EDA):
+🔍Exploratory Data Analysis (EDA):
-Typical EDA queries included:

--Total records, sample rows, and basic sanity checks.
+1. Total records, sample rows, and basic sanity checks.
--Null checks across price, quantity, and other columns.
+2. Null checks across price, quantity, and other columns.
--ProductName order-wise, OrderStatus-wise TotalPrice, TimeOfDay-wise TotalPrice.
+3. ProductName order-wise, OrderStatus-wise TotalPrice, TimeOfDay-wise TotalPrice.
--Detection of products with multiple SKUs.​
+4. Detection of products with multiple SKUs.​

 🧹 4.
-Data Cleaning:
-Main cleaning steps:
+Data Cleaning:  Main cleaning steps:
---Products with Quantity and TotalPrice = 0
+1. Products with Quantity and TotalPrice = 0

 📊 5.
 Business Insight Queries
 Below are example query patterns matching the insights you described.
--- Q1.
+Q1.
 Find the top 10 best-value ProductName based on the DiscountApplied.
---Q2.
+Q2.
 Find the Top 20 best-value products based on the DiscountApplied above 20.
---Q3.Calculate Estimated Revenue for each ProductName -- Q4.
+Q3.
+Calculate the Estimated Revenue for each ProductName Q4.
 Find all ProductName where UnitPrice is greater than ₹300, and DiscountApplied is less than 1000.
--- Q5.
+Q5.
 Identify the top 5 ProductName offering the highest average DiscountApplied.
--- Q6.
+Q6.
 Find the price per Quantity for products above 5 and sort by best value.
---Q7.Group the ProductName into DeliveryTimeMinutes like Low, Medium, Slow.
+Q7.
+Group the ProductName into DeliveryTimeMinutes like Low, Medium, Slow.
---Q8.What is the Total Price Per PaymentMethodID --Q9.What is the Total Price Per TimeOfDay
+Q8.
+What is the Total Price Per PaymentMethodID
+Q9.
+What is the Total Price Per TimeOfDay

 🧩 Tech Stack